The Texas

 Restricted Crossing U‑turn (RCUT) Intersections

-This page last updated February 19, 2024
+This page last updated October 20, 2024

 RCUTs map

-RCUTs map A "Restricted Crossing U‑turn" intersection (RCUT) — also known as a "superstreet" — is a divided roadway where the major intersections have been modified to eliminate left turns and straight-through traffic on the road that intersects the main roadway, and where minor intersections are converted to "right-in/right-out", i.e. traffic can only turn right onto or from those streets.
+RCUTs map A "Restricted Crossing U‑turn" intersection (RCUT) — also known as a "superstreet" or "J-turn" — is a divided roadway where the major intersections have been modified to eliminate left turns and straight-through traffic on the road that intersects the main roadway, and where minor intersections are converted to "right-in/right-out", i.e. traffic can only turn right onto or from those streets.
 Turnarounds are then provided to facilitate left turns and crossovers via a U‑turn instead.

 This configuration improves traffic flow and safety.
 At the signalized intersections, doing this reduces the number of traffic signal phases required to move traffic through the intersections from typically five or more to just two, thereby allowing for longer green times for all movements without extending the overall cycle time, thus reducing wait times and the resulting congestion.